 Mr. Grant’s active matters include:

 - CardioNet v.
 InfoBionic (D. Mass.; AAA): Lead counsel defending seven-patent case on remote cardiac monitoring technology.
 Six patents invalidated in district court and PTAB; summary judgment of noninfringement on final patent.
 Complete verdict on trade secret claims adjudicated in arbitration.
+Motion for fees pending.

 Mr. Grant’s prior matters include: